lohani2280/mdanalysis/Writing-a-Topology-Reader.md

 The topology data defines the structure of the MDAnalysis Universe, and is the first structure generated on initialising the Universe.
 The generation of this structure is done by a TopologyReader object, which generally reads this information from a file.
 The first argument in Universe `init` is the topology file.

+## Using a new parser

+It is possible to "inject" a new topology parser into MDAnalysis by supplying it as a keyword argument to the Universe.
+This is done via the keyword `topology_format`.
+This keyword is typically used to override the format detection based on file suffix, but if a subclass of `TopologyReader` is passed, this is used as the parser.
+This is designed to allow the development and testing of new parsers without having to edit the source of MDAnalysis.

+Of course, MDAnalysis prides itself on handling many formats, and so any new topology parser would be a very welcome addition into the core of MDAnalysis!

 # Rules #

 A topology reader subclasses `MDAnalysis.topology.base.TopologyReader`, and then must define the method ``parse``.